Fierioziy/ParticleNativeAPI/README.md

 # How to use
 ### Include plugin jar as dependency in your Eclipse/IntelliJ project.
+Include it as a reference jar, **do not include plugin's classes into Your plugin**.

 Plugin's jar contains classes and documented source code files which your IDE should automatically detect to display javadoc's hints.